ramraider011235/Something-About-Paint-A-New-Industry-is-Born-/README.md

-#### In the 2 graphs below I have generated a line and bar graph plot to display 3 of the company's vital operations over the same historical time table:
+# Display 3 of the company's vital operations over the same historical time table:
 * After reviewing the company's 1st leg of business (paint collection for recycling)  I reviewed the company's ability to turn the collected leftover paint into new paint.
   * processing of new paint
   * packaging of the processed paint